-Language Arts 7
+• Language Arts 7

-This course will look at a compilation of different stories that will help you grow in your reading and comprehension.
-Topics include Fiction vs. Nonfiction, Short Stories, Poetry, and several novels.
-This course will also study personal and descriptive composition, grammar, usage, and mechanics, specifically components of a sentence and paragraph.
+This course will look at a compilation of different stories that will help students grow in their reading and comprehension.
+Topics include fiction vs. nonfiction, short stories, poetry, and several novels.
+This course will also study personal, descriptive, and research writing, grammar, usage, and mechanics, specifically components of a sentence and paragraph.